andrewbloese-00/tapi/README.md

 # tapi
 ---
-**JSDOC Type Definitions from JSON api responses** Capable of determining Javascript/TypeScript types based on JSON responses from given endpoints.
+**Automated Type Definitions**
+- Uses JSON responses to generate TypeScript or JSdoc type definitions.
+- Create custom scripts with the library functions, or use the cli `tapi.js`

+### Features
+* Define enpoints in a json file to use the cli
+    * append type definitions to a file
+    * copy paste type definitions from terminal output

+* Use the NodeJS library for more customizable endpoints.
+---

+---
-## Usage
+## CLI Usage
 `node tapi.js <mode> <endpoints.json> [oFile]`
 * `<mode>` -> `ts` | `jsdoc`
 * `<endpoints.json>` -> a valid path to a json file containing a list of endpoints.